Recommendations by Concise User Profiles from Review Text: Related Work

+Recent work by \cite{DBLP:conf/acl/RamosRWFL24,DBLP:conf/wsdm/TorbatiTW24} takes advantage of large language models to generate short user profiles from reviews and item descriptions.
+Our framework subsumes this approach as a special case.
+The brand-new work of \cite{DongFangLauw:WSDM2025} includes reviews in learning a model over a shared latent space.
+In contrast, our framework makes user profiles explicit before feeding them into the recommender, giving the user a chance to inspect and edit this personal data.

-{\bf Transformer-based inference:} Recent works leverage pre-trained language models (LMs), mostly BERT, for recommender systems in different ways: i) encoding item-user CF signals with transformer-based embeddings, ii) making inference from rich representations of the input review texts, or iii) implicitly incorporating the ``world knowledge'' that LMs have in latent form.
+{\bf Exploiting Language Models:} Pre-trained LMs can be leveraged to i) encode item-user signals into transformer-based embeddings, ii) infer recommended items from rich representations of review texts, or iii) implicitly incorporate the latent ``world knowledge'' of the LM.

-An early representative of the first line is BERT4Rec \cite{DBLP:conf/cikm/SunLWPLOJ19,DBLP:conf/recsys/PetrovM22a}, which uses BERT to learn item representations for sequential predictions based on item titles and user-item interaction histories, but does not incorporate any text.
-The P5 method of \cite{DBLP:conf/recsys/Geng0FGZ22} employs a suite of prompt templates for the T5 language model, in a multi-task learning framework covering direct as well as sequential recommendations along with generating textual explanations.
-We include a text-enriched variant of the P5 method in our experiments.
+A represenative of the first line is P5 \cite{DBLP:conf/recsys/Geng0FGZ22}, which employs prompt templates for the T5 language model.
+We include an {enhanced} variant of the P5 method in our experiments.
+The recent work of \cite{DBLP:conf/acl/RamosRWFL24} generates user profiles by prompting LLMs like Llama, Mistral.
+The profiles are used for rating prediction, not for ranking a larger pool of candidate items.
+The method is designed for short reviews; text-rich book reviews are not considered.

+On the second direction, the work of \cite{pugoy-kao-2020-bert,pugoy-kao-2021-unsupervised}, uses BERT to create representations for user and item text, with (short chunks of) single reviews as granularity.
+The method then aggregates these per-review vectors by averaging \cite{pugoy-kao-2020-bert} or k-means clustering \cite{pugoy-kao-2021-unsupervised}.
+Our experiments include BENEFICT \cite{pugoy-kao-2020-bert} as a baseline.

-advances on large language models inspired approaches that leverage LLM ``world knowledge''.
-Early works use smaller models like BERT, to elicit knowledge about movie, music and book genres \cite{DBLP:conf/recsys/PenhaH20}.
-Recent studies are based on prompting large autoregressive models, such as GPT or PaLM, to generate item rankings for user-specific recommendations \cite{hou2023large, wang2023zero} or to predict user ratings \cite{kang2023llms}, in a zero-shot or few-shot fashion, using in-context inference solely based on a user's item titles and genres.
+On the ``world knowledge'' direction, early works, using BERT, elicit knowledge about movie, music and book genres \cite{DBLP:conf/recsys/PenhaH20}.
+Recent works prompt large language models (LLMs), such as GPT or Llama, to generate item rankings for user-specific recommendations \cite{hou2023large,wang2023zero} or predict user ratings \cite{kang2023llms}, in a zero-shot or few-shot fashion. {Our experiments include \cite{hou2023large} as an LLM-powered baseline.}

-Closest to our approach are the methods of \cite{pugoy-kao-2020-bert,pugoy2021unsupervised}, using BERT to create representations for user and item text, aggregated by averaging \cite{pugoy-kao-2020-bert} or k-means clustering \cite{pugoy2021unsupervised}.
-The resulting latent vectors are used for predicting item scores.
-A major limitation is that the text encodings are for individual sentences only, which tends to lose signals from user reviews where cues span multiple sentences.
-Also, BERT itself is fixed, and the latent vectors for users and items are pre-computed without awareness of the prediction task.
-Our experiments include the method of \cite{pugoy-kao-2020-bert}, called BENEFICT, as a baseline.